 One day, a neighbor stopped by the store and asked Oktavec if he could paint her front window screen She wanted some privacy.
 The hooligans who hung around on the street corner could see right into her home!
 The woman offered him a picture from a calendar to copy and an artistic tradition was born.
 Soon, more commissions followed.

-William Oktavec was born in Czecoslovakia in 1885 and was a trained commercial artist and illustrator.
+William Oktavec was born in Czechoslovakia in 1885 and was a trained commercial artist and illustrator.
 He came to the United States and gained employment in Newark New Jersey where he worked for the Eclipse Air brush Company.
 There, he pained his first screen for a secretary who complained of a lack of privacy - it was hard for her to attend to her duties while so many people passed who by her office window looked in.

 Oktavec moved to Baltimore in hopes of opening an art supply store but the venture failed.
 He opened a grocery store instead.
 But his dream was not thwarted.
 Little did he know, as he stood behind his wooden counter surrounded by pickle barrels, that he'd start an artistic tradition that took Baltimore by storm.

-His screen painting business took off and was so successful that he was finally able to open his art supply store, selling art supplies, greeting cars, and stained glass.
+His screen painting business took off and was so successful that he was finally able to open his art supply store, selling art supplies, greeting cards, and stained glass.
 The new shop became a community art center that provided instruction and became a hub for the arts in East Baltimore on East Monument St.